 I am a master's student at Duke University pursuing a degree in Economics and Computation at Duke University, where I am working with Vincent Conitzer.
 I received my B.S. degree in Computer Science and Economics from Rensselaer Polytechnic Institute, being advised by Lirong Xia.
-My research focuses on issues at the intersection of economics and computation, including learning from data, multi-agent systems, decision-making, social choice theory, game theory, and mechanism design.
+My research focuses on issues at the intersection of economics and computation.
 My research is/was in part funded by IBM Research's AI Horizons Network.

 Zhibing Zhao, Haoming Li, Junming Wang, Jeffrey Kephart, Nicholas Mattei, Hui Su and Lirong Xia.
+2018.
 A Cost-Effective Framework for Preference Elicitation and Aggregation.
-In Proceedings of the 34th Conference on Uncertainty in Artificial Intelligence (UAI-2018), Monterey, California, USA, 2018. [arXiv] [Poster]
+In Proceedings of the 34th Conference on Uncertainty in Artificial Intelligence (UAI-18), 446-456.
+Monterey, CA, USA. [arXiv] [Poster]

 Duke Economics Master's Scholar Award, 2018-2020